The Best Multilingual Plugin for WordPress: Polylang vs. TranslatePress vs. WPML

 TranslatePress – Recommended!

-TranslatePress is a much better solution for keeping different language pages synced to each other in layout.
+TranslatePress is my #1 recommended translation plugin for WordPress.
+It is a great solution for keeping different language layouts synced to each other.
 In fact, they have to be.

 To create a page in a different language, you use an editor that resembles the WordPress Customizer, with a toolbox and translation fields in the left sidebar and a preview of the front end of the page on the right.
 All of the editing is done on this front-end editor, including editing of the main menu and footer.